yuri-becker/catboy-house/roles/linkding/README.md

 --------------

 - `linkding_service_directory`<br/>
-   directory under `services_path` where this service should store its files in.
+   Directory under `services_path` where this service should store its files in.
 - `linkding_service_port`<br/>
-   port on which this service should be exposed
+   Port on which this service should be exposed.
 - `linkding_container_prefix`<br/>
-   prefix for container names. **Defaults** to "linkding".
+   Prefix for container names.<br/>**Defaults** to "linkding".